-In a 2008 Health Affairs article, Donald M. Berwick, Thomas W. Nolan and John Whittington coined the term “triple aim” to define the necessary simultaneous pursuit of three objectives—improving the experience of care, improving the health of populations and reducing per capita costs of health care—to fix the US system.
-In 2014, Drs.
-Bodenheimer and Sinsky argued that, considering the increasing burn-out and dissatisfaction of physicians, nurses and other staff with the medical practice, proposed that: “the Triple aim be expanded to a Quadruple Aim, adding that the goal of improving the work life of health care providers, including clinicians and staff.”
+In a 2008 Health Affairs article [ii], Donald M. Berwick, Thomas W. Nolan and John Whittington coined the term “triple aim” to define the simultaneous pursuit of three objectives—improving the experience of care, improving the health of populations and reducing per capita costs of health care—to fix the care system.
+In 2014, considering the increasing burn-out and dissatisfaction of physicians and nurses with medical practice, Drs.
+Bodenheimer and Sinsky argued that: “the Triple aim be expanded to a Quadruple Aim, adding that the goal of improving the work life of health care providers, including clinicians and staff.” [iii]

-	Professional burn-out is characterized by this most evident and ignored tragic triad:
+Professional burn-out is characterized by a most evident and ignored tragic triad:

 - High emotional exhaustion

 - Low sense of personal accomplishment